mishradipankar/Crypto-App/README.md

-Web appication that contains indepth data of all Cryptocurrency, Cypto Market and Exchanges, Popular Cryptocurrency News and much more.
+Web appication that contains indepth data of all Cryptocurrency, Cypto Market and Exchanges, Popular Cryptocurrency News and much more powered by RapidApi.

 working Link: https://cryptoc-world.herokuapp.com/